Robbbo-T/Ampel360XWLRGA/CPT_0011-ATA_11-ADV_SIGNS_AND_SIGNALS.md

 1. **Technology Setup:** Equip maintenance personnel with AR-compatible devices such as smart glasses or tablets.
 2. **Content Development:** Create AR content that overlays relevant information onto physical signs and components.
-3. **Integration:** Link AR systems with the aircraft's data networks for real-time information access.
+3. **System Integration:** Link AR systems with the aircraft's data networks for real-time information access.
 4. **Training:** Train personnel on using AR devices and interpreting overlay information.
 5. **Maintenance and Updates:** Regularly update AR content to reflect system changes and new information.